List of Ned's Declassified School Survival Guide characters: Buzz Rodriguez

 Buzz Rodriguez (Recci Canon) is one of Loomer's friends.
 He almost never speaks; Loomer even states that he has never spoken the entire time they have known each other.
-He talks for the first time in the episode "The Library and Volunteering,", stating that the reason he had never spoken before was that everything up until that point had been fine, so he felt no need to talk.
+He talks for the first time in the episode "The Library and Volunteering", stating that the reason he had never spoken before was that everything up until that point had been fine, so he felt no need to talk.

 Missy Meany

 Missy Meany (Carlie Casey) is a pretty, very popular school cheerleader.
-She turns out to be a nasty, conceited person who cheats at most anything and will stop at nothing to get her way.
+She turns out to be a nasty, conceited person who cheats at almost anything and will stop at nothing to get her way.
 Starting in season 3, she develops an obsessive crush on Ned.
 After finding out that Ned will not return her feelings for him, she goes out with Jerry Crony in the finale.
 She also has two very tall bodyguards, who she cheerfully calls her collection team or more commonly, her "Missy Buddies."
 In "School Clubs" she rips off Ned's school survival guide with a club called the Missy's Declassified School Survival Manual Club, writing "Helpful Hints", which are really terrible ways to survive school and become popular.